Three main research branches

 GW22 hemimegalencephaly

-Mechanisms of pediatric brain tumor development
+RareTumors: Understanding the mechanisms of pediatric brain tumor development

 This part of my research focuses on dissecting the cell-autonomous and non-cell-autonomous mechanisms of pediatric brain tumor development in patients suffering from tumor predisposition syndromes.
 These syndromes are caused by germline mutations and account for 8-19% of pediatric brain tumors, of which some show highly aggressive behavior and are thus associated with a poor prognosis.
 In contrast to spontaneous somatic mutations, germline mutations provide a particularly challenging setting for the precise assessment of tumor-driving mechanisms based on an all-mutant cellular context of the organism.

 Being positioned in the clinical setting of the Division of Neuropathology and Neurochemistry at the Medical University of Vienna grants me direct access to precious patient material and provides me with excellent state-of-the-art expertise in neuropathology and molecular diagnostics.
+Thus, we are generating iPSCs from patients presenting with tumor predisposition syndromes and cultivate brain organoids to mimic tumor initiation in vitro.

-Altogether, my research aims to answer the following open questions:
+This branch of our research aims to answer the following open questions:

 • What is the precise identity/state of a mutant neural stem cell when undergoing oncogenic transformation?